shabados/database/README.md

 docker run -p 3306:3306 shabados/database
 ``

+The username is `shabados`, and the database name is `shabados`.

-If you'd like to build the image yourself, run: `docker build -f docker/mariadb/Dockerfile`.
+If you'd like to build the image yourself, run: `docker build -f docker/mariadb/Dockerfile -t shabados/database . `.

 ## Import